 If you are taking this road to reach Leh, the route would be as follows.
-Please click on the map to view it in full size.

-Srinagar – Sonamarg [85 Kms]
+Srinagar – Sonamarg

-Sonamarg – Zoji La – Drass [62 Kms]
+Sonamarg – Zoji La – Drass

 Drass – Kargil [58 Kms]

-Lamayuru – Hangro Loops – Nimmu – Leh [125 Kms]
+Khaltse – Nimmu – Leh

 Click on the map to view it in full size.

 Get ready to be awed by the beauty of Kashmir as soon as you start on this journey.
-It will only take a couple of hours to reach Sonamarg, literally meaning meadows of gold.
-Beautiful in every terms, Sonamarg is a place that will take your breath away.
+First destination will be Sonamarg, literally meaning meadows of gold, and it will only take you a couple of hours to reach there from Srinagar.
+Beautiful in every way, Sonamarg is a place that will take your breath away.
 Presence of Army is so heavy in this area that it will make you feel that you are in an Army base.
-There are soldiers posted every few hundred meters, on every road, every hill and every bridge, eyeing you suspiciously if you stopped somewhere.
-But rest assured, they are there only to protect you and it is only because of them that you are able to take this journey safely.
+There are soldiers posted every few hundred meters, on every road, every hill and every bridge.
+Don’t forget to take a break and eat at Sonamarg.
+This place has the most delicious food to offer and if you are a non-vegetarian, you are in for a treat.

 After crossing Sonamarg, you will be driving up the first high altitude pass on this road, Zoji La located at 11,640 ft.
 Visitors are required to register themselves before crossing the pass and here you will also encounter the roughest patch on this entire route.
 There is in fact no road at some places and it turns more into a dirt track, so if you are crossing the pass during monsoon or while its raining, extra caution is advised.